princeandrew01/AttendanceApp/README.md

 1. Solid Responsibility Principle - Each component has a unique function:
    * FirebaseLiveData - Returns firebase information in useable format.
    * ViewCourse - Gets the information from FirebaseLiveData and sends it to ViewCourseActivitiy.
-   * ViewCourseActivity - Only responsible for displaying of Data and observing ViewCourse.
+   * ViewCourseActivity - Only responsible for displaying of Data and observing the LiveData Object.
 2. Liskov Substitution Principle – FireBaseLiveData is an implementation of LiveDB and classes only need to reference LiveDB to get access to FireBaseLiveData

 #### UML Diagrams
 ##### Class Diagram